Welcome to The Art of River Cruising, my blog highlighting all the exciting things

 experience Southeast Asia’s beauty in stunning fashion.
 In Egypt, we’ll be introducing guests

 to the newest ship on the Nile, S.S.
 Sphinx.
-She’ll launch on January 6, 2020, and will
+She’ll launch in 2020 and will

 transport you in style to countless bucket-list destinations.
 Portugal’s Douro River will be

 the home of the new S.S.
 São Gabriel.
-Launching March 26, 2020, this new vessel will
+Launching in April 2020, this new vessel will

 replace the Queen Isabel, with onboard butler service and a higher staff-to-guest